dvogel3/CS-4001-Project/index.md

 # Introduction
 ---------

-Autonomous vehicles encompass an entire class of technologically-driven, human supervised, self-driving transportation mediums.
-This class includes self-drive personally-owned cars, public transportation (i.e. buses), and goods-transport vehicles (i.e. semi-trucks).
+Inspired by human imagination and ingenuity, autonomous vehicles encompass an entire class of technologically-driven, self-driving transportation mediums.
+This class includes self-driving cars, public transportation, like buses and taxis, and long-distance transport vehicles, like semi-trucks.
+This technology, seemingly pulled straight from an episode of The Jetsons, is no longer just science-fiction.
+Autonomous vehicles is a technology fervently under research, with promising case studies and pieces of technology; some companies, for example Tesla, have even incorporated self-driving technology in vehicles on the market today, including the hardware necessary for when full self-driving is approved for mass consumers.